VincentTsengCA/linux-file-sorter/README.md

 You will also be prompted to exit the program (y/n).

-To check your new sorted directory, you can run an command like this:
+To check your new sorted directory, you can run a command like this:
 ```
 ls -lR
 ```